 Maastricht or ‘s-Gravenvoeren*

 Extra night in Maastricht or 's-Gravenvoeren is on request

 2x Coffee/Tea with pie (day 1 and day 6)

-Train ticket for yourself and your bike for Aken - Maastricht Central
+Train ticket for yourself and your bike for Kerkrade - Maastricht

 The hotels on this trip have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 A list of the hotels we work with appears below.
 If a certain hotel is unable to confirm due to lack of availability, we will try to request a comparable alternative if possible.